chensensen1209/senoj-online-judge/README.md

 # senoj-online-judge
-this is online judge project , based on poj and qoj
+this is online judge project , based on poj and qoj and hmdp